Building a Supportive & Open Community at DIS

 - Black Vogue Facebook Group (request to join on Facebook – the administrators are based in Sweden)

 - Magazin Latino – Swedish news in Spanish

-- RFSL: The Swedish Federation for LGBTQ Rights.
+- RFSL: The Swedish Federation for LGBTQIA+ Rights.
 The organization has opportunities for local involvement and also has a youth federation

 - FPES: The Full Personal Expression Sweden is an organization for the transgender community

-- QX.se: The magazine for the LGBTQ community in Sweden
+- QX.se: The magazine for the LGBTQIA+ community in Sweden

 - Stockholm Pride: The organization behind the Pride festival held every year in late July or early August

-- Egalia: A meeting space for LGBTQ individuals between 13-19 years
+- Egalia: A meeting space for LGBTQIA+ individuals between 13-19 years